TottePereraSeemli/Litium.MediaMapper/README.md

 The above configuration will make the file end up first among the display images for variant `artnr123`

+**If no sorting is in the schema, and the mapping is for an array entity (display images, array pointers, etc) then a default value of 0 will be used, which means it will be placed first in the array**

 ## User placeholders

 The user placeholders are created by you and mapped by you.
 Maybe you need to map a ceratin value to a specific field in a multi field, or a field on the field template, or maybe use it in the destination folder path.